paramulator/GettingAndCleaningData/README.md

 * Citation

 ***
-#### Instructions
+#### Instructions for running the script
-1. Load the "dplyr" package.
+1. Start an R session.
+2. Execute "library(dplyr)"...
+Execute "install.package('dplyr')" first if necessary.
+3. In case the "UCI Har Dataset" folder already exists (because you've already manually downloaded the data), set your working directory to the parent of the UCI folder.
+    + If this folder does not exist go to step 3.
-2. Simply execute the script [run_analysis.R] (https://github.com/paramulator/GettingAndCleaningData/blob/master/run_analysis.R).
+4. Execute the script [run_analysis.R] (https://github.com/paramulator/GettingAndCleaningData/blob/master/run_analysis.R).
   + the script is expecting to find a folder in the current working directory of the R session called "UCI HAR Dataset".
 All sub-folders and files are expected to be found here.
 If the "UCI HAR Dataset" folder does not exist, the script will create it and populate it with the source data files and folders.
   + An internet connection will be required to download data.
-3. Locate the file "courseProjectStep5.txt" in the "UCI HAR Dataset" folder.
+5. After the script completes locate the file "courseProjectStep5.txt" in the "UCI HAR Dataset" folder.
 This is the tidy dataset created from the inputs.
+    + Execute the following to read the file into an R dataframe:
+        + testFrame <- read.table("UCI HAR Dataset//courseProjectStep5.txt", header = TRUE)
-4. Reference the [CodeBook.md] (https://github.com/paramulator/GettingAndCleaningData/blob/master/CodeBook.md) for details about the contents of the tidy dataset.
+6. Reference the [CodeBook.md] (https://github.com/paramulator/GettingAndCleaningData/blob/master/CodeBook.md) for details about the contents of the tidy dataset.

 ***